Abhimaru/android-lab/README.md

 ## LAB-29 -> Demonstrate use of Telephony Manager class. print the phone details like IMEI number, sim card information, etc.

 ## LAB-30 -> Demonstrate use of mail sender.
 When user click send button the mail should be send.

+## LAB-31" -> Demonstare use of Bluetooth Adapter class.
+Create Four button one for enable bluetooth, one for disable bluetooth, one for make device discoverable and one for display paired devices.